R-i-t-i-k-a/CG_SIMPLIFIED/README.md

 ## Future Development

-The project is still in development, and additional features and improvements are planned.
+The project is still in development, and additional features and improvements are planned like developing it in React.js.
 Contributions from the community are highly appreciated.

 ## User Input and Solutions